itspablomontes/entry-test/README.md

 # Thought Process

-- First I forked the repo and skimmed through the repository, analysed its folder structure and file division
+- First I forked the repo and skimmed through the repository, analyzed its folder structure and file division
 - I installed project dependencies
 - Then i ran the project dev server
 - I noticed the login page was just refreshing, just like the javascript native form behavior
-- I noticed the onLogin function wasnt being executed on submission
+- I noticed the onLogin function wasn't being executed on submission